-Prerequisite: Successful completion of Biology and Chemistry A.
+Prerequisite: Successful completion of two full-year science courses.

 Botany & Floral Design presents the fundamental principles of horticulture with a focus on ornamental horticulture and career exploration.
 Topics include the study of plant form, function, and reproduction, with an overview of plant diversity.
 Students will demonstrate teamwork skills to coordinate diverse multidisciplinary projects.
 Floral design, landscape design and greenhouse and nursery production are introduced and explored through supervised interactive learning experiences.
 Use of the school grounds, greenhouse, and classroom activities will allow students genuine hands-on learning experiences.